valentin0897/Prime-Number-Tester/README.md

 2. **rest**: This folder contains the `server` configuration where the routes and endpoints for the API are defined, along with the methods that are responsible for starting and shutting down the `server`.

 3. **model**: This folder contains the `business logic` layer of your application.

-## Extensibility

-I used the **strategy pattern** for implementing different algorithms, which makes it simpler if the client chooses to switch algorithms or add new endpoints for different algorithms.

 ## Technical simplifications